CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_4.md

 ## More villagers
 You may need to make rules using an **and** statement.
 This means you can combine 2 rules together.
-Watch out, some of these villages don't have hats, but they are carrying items like a pickaxe or map.
+Watch out, some of these villagers don't have hats, but they are carrying items like a pickaxe or map.
 This means we can't just block anything not wearing a hat.

 ```template